hooman-test/Account/README.md

 * GET `localhost:8080/account/transaction` it will return all the transactions in the system.
 To fetch the transactions for an account simply add `?accountId={id}` to the end of the URL and replace `{id}` with the account id for example:
 `localhost:8080/account/transaction?accountId=1`

+### Extensions
+The project has many ways to extend to be more useful for example:
+* Adding session management for user
+* Adding filter to list of accounts and transactions
+* Adding AOP logging
+* Adding RDBMS/NoSQL database instead of in-memory database